qaware/qaware-blog-source/content/posts/ide-of-the-future.md

 much.
 I will therefore assume that the IDE contains or communicates with an agent loop that manages context, conversation and makes files and a terminal available through "tools".
-We have seen some changes around context management, such as managing agent instruction files and things like _skills_, and there will probably be further innovations in this area, which allow models to make better use of their limited context.
+We have seen some changes around context management, such as managing agent instruction files and [skills](https://code.claude.com/docs/en/skills) (incrementally discoverable instructions for certain types of tasks).
+There will probably be
+further innovations in this area, which allow models to make better use of their limited context.